-Although some years within the last decade showed abnormally early ice-out dates, no statistically significant trend was found for all data since 1901.
+Although some years within the last decade showed abnormally early ice-out dates, no statistically significant trend was found for all data since 1901 [dashed line represents a Locally Estimated Scatterplot Smoothing (LOESS) curve fit to the data].
 The increasing variability and abnormally early ice-out dates within the last few decades should be monitored closely in the future to confirm the trend.
 Early ice-out is directly linked to warming air temperatures and changes in seasonality.
 The Maine's Climate Future 2020 Update showed that Kezar Lake experiences ice-out 2.4 days earlier.

 Many lakes throughout Maine are beginning to record ice-in dates along with ice-out dates because the total duration of ice cover is critical to many biological and chemical lake processes.
-The CCO began recording ice-in in 2020 and examined the definitions and methods used to determine icein/ice-out dates.
+The CCO began recording ice-in in 2020 and examined the definitions and methods used to determine ice-in/ice-out dates.
 The following exercise shows the methods used to predict ice-in/ice-out dates for the Kezar Lake upper bay and compares predicted dates to observed dates, whenever possible.